ruomengh/tdx-amber-idc-preview/README.md

 8. Bare Metal Instance provisioning might take few minutes.
 9. If you would like to terminate instance at any time, click the red colored icon in screen shot above.

-**Note**: Only your current public key will be authorized to acces this instance.
+**Note**: Only your current public key will be authorized to access this instance.
 **Note**: If you have multiple keys to be authorized to access your reserved instances, or you have changed your public key in profile, you need add those keys in each reserved instance separately.

 ### 1.6 Access a Bare Metal Instance